 Images can be used in your content to illuminate, highlight, contextualise or to raise topics and questions, as well as decoration.
 Adding images to a content area is easy.
 Use the text editor which appears in many of the different tools on SOL (the book, the label, etc.), anywhere where the text editor is present.

 Note: You should only use content that you have the rights to use.
 If you are unclear on what this includes, go to Copyright matters, Images and logos on the Portal.See docs.moodle.org - Images for more information >>

 The Page tool allows you to create a (web) page of content using the SOL Text Editor which is easily linked from the front page of your unit.
 This can include text, images, video, audio, links, and any other content that the text editor allows.
 This is similar to adding a Word or PDF document for your students, but allows you to create and edit the content within SOL quickly.

 See docs.moodle.org - Page for more information >>

 Each tutor has a private files area for uploading and managing a set of files; add the Private Files block to a unit page to access your files.

 The sharing cart allows a resource or activity to be shared amongst your units.
 Simply add the 'Sharing cart' block to all the units that need resources sharing with.
 Click the 'Copy to Sharing Cart' in the 'Edit' drop-down menu next to resource.
 The resource will appear in the 'Sharing Cart' block which then be used on other units by clicking 'Copy to Course'.

 See docs.moodle.org - Sharing cart for more information (See the section on Operation) >>

 URL stands for 'Universal Resource Locator' and this is a link on the internet to a website or resource (such as a PDF).
-When you wish to share a web link with your students, for either information purposes or for research, you can use the URL resource type.
-This allows you to share the links on SOL.
+When you wish to share a web link with your students, for either information purposes or for research, you can use the URL resource type to share the links on SOL.